taviroquai/OSS-Independent-Evaluation-Model/README.md

 The evaluation can also be repeated over a period of time.
 The difference in results between repeated tests in time, also reveals if the software is growing or decaying in time.

 This model also uses a strong emphasis on Occam's razor by intersecting the results obtained on the several tests.
-For instance, if the expession S4R > (S2R + S3R) assets to true, it indicates that there is a strong value given in general by the community users, although, individually and technically it is not given so that much value.
+For instance, if the expession S4R > (S2R + S3R) asserts to true, it indicates that there is a strong value given in general by the community users, although, individually and technically it is not given so that much value.

 ### 1.1 Objective Approach